tiayyba/CYT180_Lab2/README.md

 2. Import the Pandas library.
 3. Read the CSV file into a Pandas DataFrame.
 4. Display basic DataFrame information using the `.info()` method.
 Add comments in your code explaining what this method does and what information it provides.
+5. Use the describe() method to explore the dataset.
+Understand what do the summary statistics represent.
+Explain in a markdown cell atleast 5 kind of information describe() provides.

 ---